danielbloy/pico-interactive/originals/halloween/MicroPython/Networking/README.md

 * `messages.py` <- Common Python compatible code that handles dealing with messages.
 * `coordinator.py` <- Example Python compatible code, specific to coordinator nodes.

-Create a new `main.py` file that contains:
+Create a new `main.py` file that contains the same code as in `template.py`
-TODO

 # Universal endpoint vocabulary